AlfrescoArchive/alfresco-dbp-deployment/README-deploy-to-windows.md

 type: kubernetes.io/dockerconfigjson
 data: # add the string here
 ```
 Note that when you paste the string output in the data section, it may be pasted with new lines in it.
 So make sure to take out the new lines.
+And leave a single space between "data:" and the string.

 ### Attach the secrets.yaml file to your namespace
 ```bash